How to Identify a Phishing Email

 Uploaded Image (Thumbnail)

-• Lastly but most importantly, attackers can even disguise themselves as co workers or even your boss.
-Watch out for surprising emails from co workers asking for information or money, it may just be an attacker, confirming with a co worker in person is a good solution to sketchy Emails.
-This means you must always be sceptical and vigilant because attackers will do anything they can to steal, prod, and pry crucial information from you.
+• Attackers can even disguise themselves as co-workers or even your boss.
+Watch out for surprising emails from co-workers asking for information or money, it may just be an attacker.
+Confirming with a co-worker in person is a good solution to verify suspicious emails.
+This means you must always be skeptical and vigilant because attackers will do anything they can to steal, prod, and pry crucial information from you.

 Print Article